Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Introduction

-Our approach situates this problem as a special case of configurations on wedges of spheres of arbitrary dimension.
-This seemingly more general problem is in fact no harder than the case of wedges of circles, as shown using the notion of polynomial functors, which we recall next.

-A \emph{symmetric sequence} is a sequence $(\Phi[m])_{m\in \mathbb{N}}$ of vector spaces such that $\Phi[m]$ carries an action by the symmetric group $\SymGroup[m]$\footnote{Such sequences are equivalent to \emph{linear species} in combinatorics, and \emph{$\FB$-modules} in the context of representation stability.}.
+Recall that a \emph{symmetric sequence} is a sequence of vector spaces $(\Phi[m])_{m\in \mathbb{N}}$ such that $\Phi[m]$ carries an action by the symmetric group $\SymGroup[m]$\footnote{Such sequences are called \emph{linear species} in combinatorics, and \emph{$\FB$-modules} in the context of representation stability.}.
 Joyal's theory of analytic functors treats symmetric sequences as coefficients of a power series taking vector spaces to vector spaces: